metarhia/Docs/content/en/LAYERS.md

 - Open the browser and DevTools (F12)
 - On the `Console` tab and write: `await api.geo.getCity({ cityId: 1 });`
 - You will get: `metacom.js:18 Uncaught Error: Forbidden`
-- You need either to deploy a database for the auth subsystem or remove restrictions to asscees this method
+- You need either to deploy a database for the auth subsystem or remove restrictions to access this method
 - Add `access: 'public'` so endpoint will look like this:

 ```js